 - Optional step: For even fluffier sweet potatoes use a hand mixer or stand mixer to whip the sweet potatoes for a minute.

-- Refrigerate and make-ahead: The mashed sweet potatoes will store nicely in the fridge for up to three days, so you can make the dish a day or two ahead.
+- Refrigerate: Store mashed sweet potatoes in the fridge for up to three days.

-- Reheat.
+- Thaw and serve.
 Thaw and let the sweet potatoes return to room temperature before serving.

 If the sweet potatoes are large, as mine were, 30 minutes at 400 degrees did not do the trick.
 I had to cut them up and add time in the microwave to get them fully cooked.
 About 4 more minutes of microwaving.
 So they were not as smooth as I would have liked, but they tasted very good.
 I left out the nutmeg, as it was not mentioned in the ingredient list, but they were still good.